czchapma/my-meal-plan/README.md

 * Other bugs
   - "surprise me" not functional yet
   - MLCLient not being populated with users
+  - Ratty Menu doesn't work for breakfast; Google Calendar URL not being found.

 * Features that would be nice
   - Enter custom price (for blue room or ACo by-weight prices)
   - Previous transactions broken down by dining hall
-  - Ratty menu broken down by stations
   - Scanning items, but seems impractical without BDS info